wizgrav/rayglider/README.md

 # Rayglider

-Rayglider is a glsl sandbox that attempts to modernize glsl coding.
+Rayglider is a shader sandbox that attempts to modernize glsl development and provides a platform for spontaneous creative fun.

-Every aspect of it is driven solely by the editor via RayGL, a glsl variant that facilitates asset loading handling, multi pass setup, code modularization and even a (limited) callback mechanism.
+Every aspect of it is driven and configured solely by the editor text utilizing RayGL, a glsl variant that facilitates asset loading and handling, multi pass flows as well as a module system and even a (crude) callback mechanism for glsl.

-Audio reactivity also gets some special love by integrating the Clubber library.
-High quality modulators can be defined in the editor using glsl and used to drive the visuals.
-It booms nicely.
+Audio reactivity gets special love from the [Clubber](https://github.com/wizgrav/clubber) library.
+High quality modulators that tune to the music, not just the sound, can be defined in the editor with glsl and used via uniforms to drive the visuals.
+Music visualizations are a first class citizen.

-The editor source can be exported, in the form of a long url.
-That should be shortened in order to share and even import it in other scripts.
+For storage purposes, the editor source can be exported, in the form of a long url.
+That should be shortened in order to save, share and, especially, import in other scripts to reuse and or override parts of it and build on top of it.
+It's free as it always should be.

-The limits on url length effectively contain individual scripts to ~4KB each but that's more than enough thanks to the modularization provided by RayGL.

-Complex demos and prototypes can be composed in this way using the url shortening services as the storage backend.
-This scheme should scale well :)
+The limits on url length effectively contain individual scripts to ~4KB each but that's more than enough with the modularization provided by RayGL.
+You can import scripts that imports scripts and compose demos and prototypes of any complexity, using the url shortening services as the backend.
+This scheme is expected to scale really well :)